tansive/tansive/README.md

     - Tansive CLI client is supported natively.
 Git Bash or WSL2 is recommended.
     - Tansive Server and Runtime are supported under WSL2
   - Docker containers
+- There are no additional requirements for running the policy-governed MCP proxy example.
-- An OpenAI or Anthropic API key is required to run the examples.
+- An OpenAI or Anthropic API key is required to run the agent examples.
   - The example scripts use the OpenAI Python SDK.
   - Each run consumes approximately 10,000 input tokens and 1,000 output tokens.
 - No API key?
 No Problem.
 Sample real output is provided, so you can follow along without running the examples.